Parenting without Conflict

 Our ‘Facilitator Training’ course takes place over four training days.
 Our trainer then observes the second class delivered by each Centre/School and holds a de-brief session with facilitators to support successful implementation of the Parenting Programme.
 On-going wrap-around support and an annual ‘refresher’ training course for programme facilitators are part of the Licence Agreement.

-A pilot of Restorative Thinking (Parenting without Conflict) has been running in Skelmersdale, Lancashire, since early 2012.
-Parents have been successfully engaged through local Children’s Centres and schools, with families referred to the programme by GPs, Paediatric Psychiatrists, CAMHS, CAPSS, Social Services and schools.
+Restorative Thinking (Parenting without Conflict) was developed and piloted in Skelmersdale, Lancashire, in 2012.
+Parents/carers engaged through local Children’s Centres and schools, with families referred to the programme by GPs, Paediatric Psychiatrists, CAMHS, CAPSS, Social Services and schools.

-Across the board there has been strong evidence of improved outcomes for children and families.
-70 families have enrolled on the course and 56 completed it fully.
-This in itself developed an ethos of perseverance within families and has been replicated in improved attendance for the children.
-Schools have reported fewer instances of challenging behaviour with the families participating on the course and also an improved level of engagement by the parents in meetings and consultation events.
+Across the board there was strong evidence of improved outcomes for children and families; 70 families enrolled on the course and 56 completed it fully.
+This in itself developed an ethos of perseverance within families and was replicated in improved school attendance for the children.
+Schools reported fewer instances of challenging behaviour with the families participating on the course and also an improved level of engagement by the parents in meetings and consultation events.

-Where antisocial behaviour has been a problem the local police and schools have reported fewer incidents and a more responsive attitude to seeking solutions and responding to assistance.
+Where antisocial behaviour had been a problem, the local police and schools reported fewer incidents and a more responsive attitude to seeking solutions and responding to assistance.